Economy of the Soviet Union: Early development

-Both the Russian Soviet Federative Socialist Republic and later the Soviet Union were countries in the process of industrialization.
+Both the Russian Soviet Federative Socialist Republic and later the Soviet Union were developing countries in the process of industrialization.
 For both, this development occurred slowly and from a low initial starting-point.
 Because of World War I (1914–1918), the Russian Revolution of 1917 and the ensuing Russian Civil War (1917–1922), industrial production had only managed to barely recover its 1913 level by 1926.
 By this time, about 18% of the population lived in non-rural areas, although only about 7.5% were employed in the non-agricultural sector.
 The remainder remained stuck in low-productivity agriculture.

-David A. Dyker sees the Soviet Union of circa 1930 as in some ways a typical developing country, characterized by low capital-investment and with most of its population residing in the countryside.
+David A. Dyker saw the Soviet Union of circa 1930 as in some ways a typical developing country, characterized by low capital-investment and with most of its population residing in the countryside.
 Part of the reason for low investment-rates lay in the inability to acquire capital from abroad.
 This in turn, resulted from the repudiation of the debts of the Russian Empire by the Bolsheviks in 1918 as well as from the worldwide financial troubles.
 Consequently, any kind of economic growth had to be financed by domestic savings.

 The economic problems in agriculture were further exacerbated by natural conditions, such as long cold winters across the country, droughts in the south and acidic soils in the north.
 However, according to Dyker, the Soviet economy did have "extremely good" potential in the area of raw materials and mineral extraction, for example in the oil fields in Transcaucasia, and this, along with a small but growing manufacturing base, helped the Soviet Union avoid any kind of balance of payments problems.